GodotSteam/GodotSteam-Docs/docs/howto/gdnative.md

   steam.setAchievement(achieve)
 ````

-Make sure to create a file called **steam_appid.txt** and place it with your editor or at the root of your game's project folder.
-You'll need this to run the game from the editor.

 The documentation for GodotSteam should apply to GodotSteam GDNative as they are built from the same code and have all the same functions; generally speaking.